 Those who have been victims of BEC fraud schemes, or detect suspicious activity related to these schemes, should report this activity to their local FBI field office and file an online report.
 Early reporting of such incidents leads to the potential recovery of compromised funds.

 A list of Secret Service field offices is available at: https://www.ic3.gov

 We strive to do all that we can to protect our clients from bank fraud.
-IF you are aware of any possible instances of bank fraud committed by employees of the bank or customers, we hope that you would contact us and share any information so that we can take action.
+If you are aware of any possible instances of bank fraud committed by employees of the bank or customers, we hope that you would contact us and share any information so that we can take action.
 Please use the form below or mail the information to the address noted in the "Mail Submissions" section below.
 If you prefer, the details can be sent anonymously through either regular U.S. mail or through the online contact form by entering "NA" in any fields you do not wish to include with your submission.

 Use this site to report:

 - Falsification of Bank records